-SCOR SE is the immediate and ultimate parent of SGLRI.
-SCOR SE is a European Company domiciled in France.
-SCOR SE, together with its consolidated subsidiaries (referred to collectively as "SCOR" or the "Group"), form the world's 4th largest reinsurer and is listed on the Euronext Paris regulated market and on the SIX Swiss Exchange (formerly SWX Swiss Exchange) in Zurich.
-SGLRI holds an investment in SCOR Ireland dac (further referred to as SI, and formerly SCOR Life Ireland dac or SLI).
+SCOR Global Life Reinsurance Ireland dac (further referred to as SGLRI) is the immediate parent of SI.
+The ultimate parent company is SCOR SE, a European company domiciled in France.
+SCOR SE, together with its consolidated subsidiaries (referred to collectively as "SCOR" or the "Group"), form the world's 4th largest reinsurer2 and is listed on the Euronext Paris regulated market and on the SIX Swiss Exchange (formerly SWX Swiss Exchange) in Zurich.